pierreHmbt/Tensor_CDL/README.md

 3) One to empirically check the validity of the different proofs in the paper

 ##### -- Data --
-The folder 'data' contains all nescessary files to visualize results on EEG:
+The folder 'data' contains all nescessary files to visualize results on EEG.

-One example of atom with its activations
+One example of atom with its activations:

 <img src="./outputs_eeg/atom_active_0_.png" alt="drawing" width="1000"/>